‘B&B’ Recap For Wednesday, May 22: Hope & Liam End Their Marriage

-The Bold and the Beautiful recap for Wednesday, May 22 features Florence Fulton (Katrina Bowden) who was struggling with her conscience.
+The Bold and the Beautiful recap for Wednesday, May 22, features Florence Fulton (Katrina Bowden), who was struggling with her conscience.
 She told her mother that she wanted to tell Hope Logan Spencer (Annika Noelle) the truth about her daughter.
 She felt that their lies were having a negative effect on Hope and Liam Spencer’s (Scott Clifton) marriage.
-Flo was worried that the couple would never heal and have another child.
+Flo was worried that the couple would never heal, nor have another child.
 Shauna Fulton (Denise Richards) urged her daughter to keep quiet.

-Hope kept her word and stayed with Douglas Forrester (Henry Joseph Samiri) until he fell asleep.
+Hope kept her word, and stayed with Douglas Forrester (Henry Joseph Samiri) until he fell asleep.
 Thomas was grateful that Hope was so maternal toward his son.
-After Hope left, Thomas checked in on Douglas who was awake.
+After Hope left, Thomas checked in on Douglas, who was awake.
 He promised the little boy that Hope would always be with them.

 At Forrester Creations, Sally Spectra (Courtney Hope) was at work.
 She was surprised to see Wyatt Spencer (Darin Brooks) in her office, per Soap Central.
 She told him that she was throwing herself into her work since she had no one to go home to.
 Sally once again apologized for not telling him about Thomas.
 Wyatt told her that he and Flo had decided to start dating again.
-Sally told Wyatt that her feelings for him were still the same and kissed him.
+Sally told Wyatt that her feelings for him were still the same, and kissed him.

 Liam and Hope share a poignant and heartbreaking moment as their marriage crumbles around them.
 WATCH FULL EPISODE: https://t.co/8Ykd7R0puk #BoldandBeautiful pic.twitter.com/Y9bZC6FvGz